Writers Write is a resource for writers. In this post, we give you five reasons to write crime fiction.

 We are curious creatures.
 The dark side fascinates us.
 We love to listen to secrets.
 We like uncovering lies.
 But more than that, we want to find out how, and why, we act the way we do.

 In crime fiction, the protagonist is often admirable and heroic, and it’s easy for us to dislike the antagonist who has committed a crime.
 Unlike real life, justice is often served in crime stories because the genre (mostly) promises a good ending for the hero.

-Five Reasons to Write Crime Fiction
+5 Reasons To Write Crime Fiction

-- It’s lucrative and it’s easily translated into film and television.
-Did you know that Thomas Harris was paid $10 million for the film rights toHannibal before the book was even published?
+- It’s lucrative.
+It’s easily translated into film and television.
+Did you know that Thomas Harris was paid $10 million for the film rights to Hannibal before the book was even published?

 Crime fiction includes police procedurals, legal thrillers, medical thrillers, spy novels, caper stories, mysteries, private investigator tales, psychological thrillers, forensic thrillers, suspense novels, and parodies.
 (Find out more about Sub-Genres in Crime Fiction.)

 Who writes crime fiction?